timlines/FAA107/README.md

-# MINDS-i FAA PART 107
-## VOICE OVER PROJECT
+# MINDS-i FAA PART 107 - VOICE OVER PROJECT

-This is part of MINDS-i Education’s new curriculum for teaching high school students to prepare for the FAA Part 107 drone certification.
+MINDS-i Education is developing a new curriculum for teaching high school students to prepare for the FAA Part 107 drone certification.

-We’ve selected two voices for the new drone curriculum!

-Rusty will cover the first two sections, Airspace and Heavier than Air.
+We have two talented voice actors for the project, Rusty will cover the first two sections, Airspace and Heavier than Air.
 Kat will cover Weather and Crew.

 A separate audio file will be recorded for each slide.

 Tim Lines / Customer Support Specialist timl@mymindsi.com / 5092525767

 MINDS-i
 Office: 5092525767 / Fax: 5099242219
 22819 E Appleway Ave